ubco-W2022T1-cosc301/project-group24/README.md

 **Please remember to update this section**

 As students currently working and soon to be transitioning into full time employment, the dataset is highly relevant to the team.
 We are interested in this dataset because we want to understand the leading factors that lead to employee attrition and more importantly, how we could use that to our benefit.
 Furthermore, we are also interested in why such factors would play a role in employee attrition to get a deeper understanding and rationalize the data.
 Lastly, we think this dataset is also broad enough that all members of the team will have their separate unique motivations which will make the project more meaningful for everyone.

+This dataset interested me because mental health in the workplace is rapidly becoming a more common topic, and knowing what factors may cause employee attrition is good for anyone to know.
+What area specifically I'm hoping to look at, or rather what research questions I have are, At what point does an employee begin to be dissatisfied with their workplace?
+If some factors are very positive, and others very negative, would they balance out? or are negative factors much more weighted?
+Are people who jump around from company to company more satisfied than people who stay long term?

 ## Describe your dataset in about 150-200 words